-WASHINGTON (AP) -- The National Archives says it plans to release more documents from former President Bill Clinton's administration on Friday, part of a months-long disbursement of White House records.
+WASHINGTON (AP) -- The National Archives plans to release more documents from former President Bill Clinton's administration on April 18, officials say.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.